ho4607/libinput-gestures/README.md

 You need python 3.5 or later, python2 is not supported.
 You also need libinput release 1.0 or later.

-You **must be a member of the _input_ group** to have permission to read the touchpad device:

-    sudo gpasswd -a $USER input

-After executing the above command, reboot your system.

 Most/many users will require to install the following although neither are actual dependencies because some custom configurations will not require them.
 If you are unsure initially, install both of them.